mokdevel/DarcMods/DarcChopper/README.md

 A flight path is assigned to the helicopter and it will start to follow it.
 The flight path is shown with green lines on screen and once reaching the end, a new flight path is created.
 The flight path will be set between ``Fly Height Low`` and ``Fly Height High`` if the location is on ground or too high up.

 ## Lines: Green and Blue
-You will see green and blue lines on screen when the helicopter is flying.
+You will see lines of various colors on screen when the helicopter is flying.
+These will show details of the flight path, but is not exactly what the server sees.
+The less you have points to follow, the more details the path will show.
+This is done runtime, so you will see the lines slightly changing their curves while the chopper is flying.

 * Green: Shows the flight path for the helicopter.
 This is a spline that is followed while flying.
 This shows were we're generally going to end up.
 * Blue: If you've set waypoints for the helicopter, blue straight lines will show the future route.
 When the helicopter reaches the end of a green line, a check for waypoints (blue lines) is made.
 If waypoints are available, a new route is created via them and you will see the blue straight lines changing to a green flight path.